 AN UNLIKELY QUEEN is a novelization of the life of Anne Stuart, who ruled England from 1702 to 1714.
-She was the last in the line of Stuarts that started with James I. She is one of the central characters in the movie now out, THE FAVOURITE, which focuses on political and romantic intrigue between her and two other women.
+She was the last in the line of Stuarts that started with James I, son of Mary, Queen of Scots.
+She is one of the central characters in the recent movie THE FAVOURITE, which focuses on political and romantic intrigue between her and two other women.

 In addition to all the losses she’d endured, Anne suffered from a chronic illness.
 While at the time doctors thought it was gout, recent investigators have put forth a theory, based on an examination of her symptoms, that she actually suffered from lupus, and that a condition associated with lupus was what caused her many miscarriages and stillbirths.
 That condition, aggravated no doubt by her increasing weight gain throughout her life, meant she was very dependent on others for her daily tasks as well as help with her royal duties.

 Sarah Churchill had been Anne’s friend, kind of an older sister, since they were young.
 Sarah became indispensable to Anne, and when Anne became queen, she was made First Lady of the Bedchamber, Keeper of the Privy Purse, and Groom of the Stole.
 This meant a lot of responsibility for Anne’s household matters as well as a lot of time spent together.